myminseok/pivotal-docs/bosh-addon-custom-syslog-forwarder.md

 bosh -d cf-605f23577312b57a2f91 deploy ./cf.yml
 ```

-during the apply change, the `pre-start-script` job from the runtime config above will create `/var/vcap/jobs/pre-start-script/bin/pre-start` file in the target deployment and it run before the jobs are starting by [bosh job lifecycle design](https://bosh.io/docs/job-lifecycle/).

 ### Changes from the target VM.

-## 36-custom.conf file should be created under /etc/rsyslog.d folder
+during the apply change, the `pre-start-script` job will be applied into `/var/vcap/jobs/pre-start-script/bin/pre-start` file in the target deployment and it run before the jobs are starting by [bosh job lifecycle design](https://bosh.io/docs/job-lifecycle/). then it would create `/etc/rsyslog.d/36-custom.conf`

 ```

-uaa/b5a1e009-1258-4d09-9882-28faa829fabb:/etc/rsyslog.d# ll
+uaa/b5a1e009-1258-4d09-9882-28faa829fabb:/etc/rsyslog.d# ls -al /etc/rsyslog.d
 total 44
 drwxr-xr-x  2 root root 4096 Jan 19 02:31 ./
 drwxr-xr-x 86 root root 4096 Jan 19 01:47 ../